Using Amazon CDK to create a Standard workflow in Step Functions - Amazon Step Functions

 npm install -g aws-cdk

-This tutorial produces the same result as Creating a Lambda state machine for Step Functions using Amazon CloudFormation.
+This tutorial produces the same result as Using Amazon CloudFormation to create a workflow in Step Functions.
 However, in this tutorial, the Amazon CDK doesn't require you to create any IAM roles; the Amazon CDK does it for you.
-The Amazon CDK version also includes a Succeed step to illustrate how to add additional steps to your state machine.
+The Amazon CDK version also includes a Succeed workflow state step to illustrate how to add additional steps to your state machine.

 Tip